 - FIRE Number (estimate): $1,250,000

 Over 30 years, this $217,638 would compound to $1,250,000, even if Sarah never puts another penny into her accounts.
-Pretty impressive!

-She could also be less aggressive and aim to hit Coast FI by 35 instead.
-This would give her investments less time to compound – 25 years instead of 30 – so she’d need $291,248 invested to reach Coast FI.
+She could also be less aggressive and aim to hit coast FI by 35 instead.
+This would give her investments less time to compound — 25 years instead of 30 — so she’d need $291,248 invested to reach coast FI.

-If she aims for 40, and still wants to retire at 60, her Coast FI number jumps up to $389,756.
+If she aims for 40, and still wants to retire at 60, her coast FI number jumps up to $389,756.

 By front-loading their savings and investments, individuals can experience the peace of mind that comes from having a substantial financial cushion.
 This can provide the freedom to make career choices based on personal fulfillment, rather than financial necessity.

-While Coast FIRE presents numerous advantages, it is important to consider the potential risks and challenges associated with this approach.
+It's important to consider the potential risks and challenges associated with this approach.
 Relying solely on existing investments without making additional contributions may expose individuals to market risks.
 Economic downturns or sudden market fluctuations can also significantly impact portfolio performance.

 It is also essential to ensure that the initial savings milestone is sufficient to sustain the desired level of living expenses in retirement.
 Regular evaluations and adjustments may be necessary to ensure the continued viability of the Coast FIRE strategy.

-Alternatives to Coast FIRE
+Alternatives to coast FI

 Coast FIRE is particularly appealing to individuals who have well-paying jobs early in their careers or have the ability to save a significant portion of their income.
 It requires discipline and the ability to live within one's means during the accumulation phase.